madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    \end{cases}

 The coefficients :math:`A`, :math:`B`, :math:`C`, :math:`D` are unknown.
-However, they can be approximated through linear regression based on the values of :math:`SS_k` computed beforehand.
+However, they can be approximated through linear regression based on the precomputed values of :math:`SS_k`.
 To accomplish this, we perform two numeric
 integrations:

 .. math::